-Lori and Max are back in their second adventure on the lookout for clues to all kinds of mysteries!
+Lori and Max and the Book Thieves is centred around Lori and Max who are back in their second adventure on the lookout for clues to all kinds of mysteries!
 This charming stand-alone adventure reintroduces the two girls: Lori always writing down everything in her notebook, convinced that even the smallest detail can reveal big possibilities, and Max with her much-adored dog, Fang.

 In this story, we learn more about Lori’s family, whilst Max and her mum are put in a difficult situation.
 Meanwhile, the disappearance of a precious book is at the centre of several curious mysteries that are all wrapped up very satisfyingly at the end.